ASSESSMENT OF STRUCTURAL SAFETY

 - the walls (with particular reference to their out-of-plane behaviour, both in the presence of static and seismic actions)

 - the elements of a timber roof

-- the timber trusses.
+- timber trusses.

-The main differences with respect to the design of new buildings will also be highlighted, also in relation to the Knowledge Level achieved.
+The main differences with respect to the design of new buildings will be highlighted, also in relation to the Knowledge Level achieved.

 The concepts analyzed from the theoretical point of view will then be applied by the students during a design exercise related to the restoration and consolidation of an existing historical building.